Drew Waters Preview, Player Props: Royals vs. Tigers

-The Kansas City Royals, including Drew Waters (batting .219 in his past 10 games, with four doubles, four walks and three RBI), take on starter Reese Olson and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.
+The Kansas City Royals, including Drew Waters (.273 slugging percentage in past 10 games, including zero home run), take on starting pitcher Tarik Skubal and the Detroit Tigers at Comerica Park, Wednesday at 6:40 PM ET.

 Sportsbook Promo Codes